-If you've got an older Samsung smart TV from 2019 or 2018, but want to add an Amazon Alexa smart speaker to get some Alexa-powered voice control on your Samsung smart TV, connecting the TV to a smart speaker isn't hard!
+If you've got a Samsung smart TV from 2019 or 2018, but want to add an Amazon Alexa smart speaker to get some Alexa-powered voice control on your smart TV, connecting the TV to a smart speaker is pretty simple!
 With just a couple of apps, you can set up your Amazon Echo or similar Alexa-powered device to offer some voice-activated goodness on your Samsung smart TV now.

 If you've got a 2020 Samsung TV model, like the one seen in our Samsung Q60t QLED TV review, you're in even more luck, because current Samsung smart TVs have Amazon Alexa built in!
-Not only can you use voice control through a paired smart speaker, you can also use the microphone in the remote control for all of the same Alexa skills and voice interactions.
+There's no need to use a paired smart speaker, because you can use the microphone in the remote control for all of the same Alexa skills and voice interactions.

 The 2018 models shown here have only bare bones voice control options, though Samsung's 2019 models are more voice-friendly.
 And if you want more advanced controls, you'll need to use the Bixby voice assistant built into the TV, using the microphone on the TV remote control.